BreadMoirai/github-release-gradle-plugin/README.md

 This plugin uses [OkHttp](http://square.github.io/okhttp/) to send a POST requests to the github api that creates a release and uploads specified assets.

 ## Changelog
+2.2.11
+- Address [#31][i31] Added `dryRun` property.
+You can set this to `true` to show run the task without actually modifying anything.
+- Changed internal implementation of changelog generation.
+Please open an issue if the behavior is unexpected.
+- Note that Username and Password authentication with be disabled on July 1st, 2020 for the Github API.

 2.2.10
 - Address [#27][i27].
 Http 307 Redirects are now respected.